vuxcode/pr1-project-IsakIzzy/README.md

 5/1-2023

 I added a button for removing items from the list.
 I am going to try to make it work the way I want it.
 I might want to have the user be able to edit already added items.
 Also I dont want the user to be able to add items without a valid number, but since I have some items without any numbers, like oil for example, I think this might not be worth prioritizing for now.
 It would be convenient for the user, but it is more important that the user just can remove items.
 I have found a way to add a CSS class to the items Edit / Remove button upon creating it.

+When removing the button and text, the list dot is still there.
+Need to figure out how to remove that.

+Found a way to fix this bug.
+The dots arent there, but I think thats okay.
+I changed the list-style-type to none in the CSS.
+I was afraid that removing the item this way would remove all the items listed.
+But fortunatly it just removes the same item as was created to the list, which is what I wanted.

+Margin on the button doesnt seem to work for some reason.
+It is a bit to close to the text now..
 # Project Summary

 > Before the final submission date you should include a "PROJECT SUMMARY" in this section here.